Help for families to buy healthy food

 Get help to buy healthy food and milk (Healthy Start scheme)

-Healthy Start is a national scheme that provides pregnant women and families with children under 4 years old who receive certain benefits with money to buy healthy food and milk.
-If claimed from pregnancy to the 4th birthday of the child, you could receive over £1000 per child to cover the cost of healthy food and milk.
+Healthy Start is a national scheme.
+It provides money for healthy food and milk to pregnant women and families with children under four who get certain benefits.
+If you claimed it from pregnancy to your child's fourth birthday, you could get over £1,000 per child to cover the cost of healthy food and milk.

-If you're 18 years or older, you may be eligible if:
+If you're 18 years or older, you may be eligible if you:

-- you have children under 4 years old and you receive certain benefits
+- have children under four years old and you get certain benefits

 People under 18 years old who are pregnant do not need to get benefits in order to be eligible for Healthy Start.